paulmillr/lastfm-tools/README.md

 music i've listened to.
 Basically I tag all artists of which i've listened five and more tracks with tags `awesome`, `good`, `meh` and `shit`.

-This software greatly facilitates statistics parsing and syncing.
+This software greatly facilitates statistics parsing, syncing and sharing great artists with friends.

 ## Installation
 `gem install lastfm_tools` if you're using ruby 1.9.3 (other versions untested).